r1shabhnegi/genai-bootcamp-2025/sentence-constructor/chatGPT/prompt.md

 - Provide words in their dictionary form; the student needs to figure out conjugations and tenses.
 - Provide a possible sentence structure.
 - Do not use romaji when showing Japanese except in the table of the vocabularies.
+- When the student makes attempt, interpet their reading sp they can see what that actually said
+- ensure there are no repeats eg. if miru verb is repeated twice, show it once
+- if there is more than one version of a word, show the most common example

 ## Formatting Instructions